-There is a unique input channel for each (source, sourcetype, host) "stream" that the indexer encounters.
+There is a unique input channel for each source, source type, or host stream that the indexer encounters.

 Description of an inactive input channel

 An indexer does not, for performance and memory usage reasons, keep input channels around forever.
-After a channel has not been used for a while, for example, after data for a particular source, sourctype, and host tuple has not appeared for a while, a channel becomes eligible for reuse by a different "stream".
+After a channel has not been used for a while, for example, after data for a particular source, source type, and host tuple has not appeared for a while, a channel becomes eligible for reuse by a different stream.
 Splunk Enterprise has several settings that control the recycling behavior for inactive channels.
 You configure these settings in the limits.conf configuration file.

 When determining whether or not to use an inactive input channel, the indexer follows the following decision process:

-- if (number of inactive channels is less than or equal to the value set for the
+- If the number of inactive channels is less than or equal to the value set for the

 - If the number of inactive channels is greater than the value set for the

-max_inactivesetting in limits.conf, or the age of the oldest inactive channel is greater than the value set for
+max_inactivesetting, or the age of the oldest inactive channel is greater than the value set for the

 - Recycle the oldest inactive input channel.

-max_inactiveat the same time, it recycles the oldest inactive channel if it is older than
+max_inactivevalue at the same time, it recycles the oldest inactive channel if that channel is older than

 max_inactive setting now has a setting value